Baikal Lake is the most beautiful place I have seen so far!

 Yes, you definitely can!
 The thing is that you might not like the temperature of Baikal waters as it is pretty low, around 10 degrees in summer.
 Like I said before, it gets warmer in some bays, but I still consider it cold.

 I personally saw people swimming on Olkhon Island.
 It was on a very warm June day, so I suppose there are many people at beaches in July.
-The only thing I did was wetting my feet so that I can say that I have done it 😊 But I have to say that the waters of Baikal are so clean and inviting that it is hard to resist the desire to have a swim 😊

-15. Money: cash or cards

-Frankly, I was surprised by the fact that there are so many places accepting cards.
-Even small roadside cafes do that.
-Frankly, I think it is a preferable payment method as in many places they did not have change for cash.
-Obviously, restaurants and supermarkets accept cards, for smaller museums I would have cash.

-now | Yes, you definitely can!
-The thing is that you might not like the temperature of Baikal waters as it is pretty low, around 10 degrees in summer.
-Like I said before, it gets warmer in some bays, but I still consider it cold.

-I personally saw people swimming on Olkhon Island.
-It was on a very warm June day, so I suppose there are many people at beaches in July.
 The only thing I did was wetting my feet so that I can say that I have done it 😊 But I have to say that the waters of Baikal are so clean and inviting that it is hard to resist the temptation to have a swim 😊

 15. Money: cash or cards

 Frankly, I was surprised by the fact that there are so many places accepting cards.
 Even small roadside cafes do that.
 Frankly, I think it is a preferable payment method as in many places they did not have change for cash.
 Obviously, restaurants and supermarkets accept cards, for smaller museums I would have cash.